T

 restaurant

-Approximately 45-60 minutes by taxi from CMN airport.
+Approximately 45-minute taxi ride from CMN airport.

 3. Evening